Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Introduction

+More recently, in \cite{TOTEM:2024aso}, the CMS and TOTEM Collaborations published a study of CEP of $\pi^{+} \pi^{-}$ pairs in proton-proton collisions at $\sqrt{s} = 13$~TeV.
+The CMS-TOTEM measurement was carried out in the invariant mass regions, $M_{\pi^{+} \pi^{-}} < 0.7$~GeV and $M_{\pi^{+} \pi^{-}} > 1.8$~GeV, for pion rapidities $|{\rm y}_{\pi}|<2$, and for proton transverse momenta, between 0.2 and 0.8~GeV.
+The advantage of this measurement compared to that of \cite{CMS:2020jbb} is that it is based on two intact tagged protons after interaction and thus free of assumptions on proton dissociation.
+However, as we will demonstrate in our paper, requiring the above condition on the transverse momenta of the scattered protons leads to a significant reduction of the photoproduction contribution.
+As a result, the dominant production mechanism becomes the double-pomeron exchange mechanism which is not the topic of study in our present paper.

-The proper model for the Drell-S{\"o}ding contribution is also needed for the description of data from coherent photoproduction of $\rho^{0} \to \pi^{+} \pi^{-}$ measured in ultra-peripheral $p$A and AA collisions by the STAR \cite{STAR:2017enh}, ALICE \cite{ALICE:2020ugp,ALICE:2021jnv}, CMS \cite{CMS:2019awk}, and LHCb \cite{McNulty:2017ejl,LHCb:2025fzk} Collaborations.
+The proper model for the Drell-S{\"o}ding contribution is also needed for the description of data from coherent photoproduction of $\rho^{0} \to \pi^{+} \pi^{-}$ measured in ultra-peripheral $p$A and AA collisions by the STAR \cite{STAR:2017enh}, ALICE \cite{ALICE:2020ugp,ALICE:2021jnv}, ATLAS \cite{ATLAS:2025nac}, CMS \cite{CMS:2019awk}, and LHCb \cite{McNulty:2017ejl,LHCb:2025fzk} Collaborations.
 The interference of dipion continuum and $\rho^{0}$ contributions is a significant effect also there.

 The numerical values of coupling constants occurring in effective vertices, the functional form of vertex form factors with cutoff parameters, and the parameters for the Regge trajectories have been obtained in \cite{Ewerz:2013kda} from the comparison of the model to experimental data for soft high-energy reactions.
 These parameter values should be considered as default values.
-The list of these parameters and their default values for the model can be found in Table~1 of Appendix~B in \cite{Bolz:2014mya}.
-It should be noted that in Sec.~II of \cite{Lebiedowicz:2014bea} we analyzed the $\gamma p \to \rho^{0} p$ reaction comparing our theory with the data from HERA and with a compilation of low-energy data (see Fig.~4 of \cite{Lebiedowicz:2014bea} for references).
-We found the parameter set~A for the $\Pom \rho \rho$ and $f_{2 \Reg} \rho \rho$ coupling constants that differs somewhat from the default values used in \cite{Bolz:2014mya}.
+The list of these parameters and their default values for the model can be found in table~1 of appendix~B in \cite{Bolz:2014mya}.
+It should be noted that in section~II of \cite{Lebiedowicz:2014bea} we analyzed the $\gamma p \to \rho^{0} p$ reaction comparing our theory with the data from HERA and with a compilation of low-energy data (see figure~4 of \cite{Lebiedowicz:2014bea} for references).
+We found the parameter set~A for the $\Pom \rho \rho$ and $f_{2 \Reg} \rho \rho$ coupling constants that differs somewhat from the default values given in \cite{Bolz:2014mya}; see also the discussion in appendix~\ref{sec:appendixB} of the present paper.